Playbook note

 • Operator and officer interfaces with cleaner evidence outputs.

-A faster path from pain point to operating surface.
+From pain point to operating surface.

 Name the bottleneck